sglyon/UCF-MSDA-ML-Seminar/README.md

-# UCF-MSDA-workshop
+# UCF MSDA ML Seminar Series

-Materials for ongoing workshop series for UCF Master in Data Analytics (MSDA) students.
+Here we post materials for the ongoing ML Seminar series offered to current students (and alumni!) of the Masters of Science in Data Analytics (MSDA) program at UCF